jaxon-php/jaxon-website/pages/02.features/01.operation/02.exports/_calls/features-block.en.md

 When the javascript class is called in the browser, an Ajax request is automatically created and sent to the server with the parameters passed to the function.

-The Jaxon library receives the request, calls the PHP function with the received parameters, and returns the result to the webpage.
+The Jaxon library receives the request, calls the PHP class with the parameters, and returns the result to the webpage.